 Recent Controversy

-It is pretty hard to do away with controversy completely, and for a man like Sanusi Lamido Sanusi, it is even harder.
+It is hard to eliminate controversy completely, and it is even harder for a man like Sanusi Lamido Sanusi.

-He became the Emir of Kano and was formally crowned Emir Muhammed Sanusi II on the 9th day of June 2014.
+He became the Emir of Kano and was formally crowned Emir Muhammed Sanusi II on June 9, 2014.

-Coincidentally, this was in succession to the emirship of late Dr. Ado Bayero, who passed away on the 6th of June 2014, and was the grand-uncle to Sanusi Lamido Sanusi.
+Coincidentally, this was in succession to the emirship of the late Dr. Ado Bayero, who passed away on June 6, 2014, and was the grand-uncle of Sanusi Lamido Sanusi.

-His coronation as an emir of Kano made him the leader of The Tijjaniyya Sufi order, which has historically been regarded as the second-highest Muslim position.
+His coronation as an emir of Kano made him the leader of The Tijjaniyya Sufi order, historically regarded as the second-highest Muslim position.

 The highest being the Sultan of Sokoto and the leader of the Qadriyya Sufi order.
 One time in 2014, he had a dispute with the Boko Haram terrorist group, whom he alleged were responsible for the bombing incident at the Kano Mosque (the seat of power for the emirate).

-The incident killed 150 people, and the terrorist group counter-accused Sanusi Lamido Sanusi of moving away from Islam, and made a threat to kill Sanusi Lamido Sanusi shortly after Sanusi Lamido Sanusi II primed his followers for a fight if the need arises.
+The incident killed 150 people, and the terrorist group counter-accused Sanusi Lamido Sanusi of moving away from Islam and made a threat to kill Sanusi Lamido Sanusi shortly after Sanusi Lamido Sanusi II primed his followers for a fight if the need arose.

 His Dethronement

-He was removed by the state governor, Dr Abdullahi Ganduje who effected the dethronement in a press release put out to the secretary to the state government.
+The state governor removed him, Dr Abdullahi Ganduje, who effected the dethronement in a press release sent to the secretary of the state government.

-His dethronement was also announced in the presence of the Kano Emirate kingmakers and the other stakeholders all converged at the Government House, Kano.
+His dethronement was also announced in the presence of the Kano Emirate kingmakers and the other stakeholders, who converged on Government House, Kano.

-He was immediately replaced with HRH Aminu Ado Bayero, who is the direct son of Late Dr Ado Bayero.
+He was immediately replaced by HRH Aminu Ado Bayero, the direct son of the Late Dr. Ado Bayero.

 It was a bit of a controversial issue for most Nigerians because Sanusi Lamido Sanusi II has been known for his positive impact, especially during his time as the governor of the Central Bank of Nigeria.